An ex-Google employee’s novel set inside a fictional search firm got made into a TV show — and it’s a bacchanal of sex, drugs, and data

 - A former Google employee’s novel about a fictional search company got made into a TV show, called “The Show.”

-- It’s a story of sex, drugs, and the destruction of a data-hungry AI programme that can predict human behaviour on an unprecedented scale.
+- It’s a story of sex, drugs, and the destruction of a data-hungry artificial-intelligence program that can predict human behavior on an unprecedented scale.

-- Author Filip Syta said his book was rooted in reality – and the new TV show is a timely reminder of the dangers of data misuse during the Cambridge Analytica scandal.
+- The author, Filip Syta, says his book is rooted in reality – and that the new TV show is a timely reminder of the dangers of data misuse amid the Cambridge Analytica scandal.

-“Did you ever wonder what it’s like to work for a company more popular than God?
-It’s f*****g orgasmic.”
-Welcome to “The Show,” the new TV show based on a novel of the same name by a former Google employee.
+“Did you ever wonder what it’s like to work for a company more popular than God? … It’s f—ing orgasmic.”

+Welcome to “The Show,” a new TV show based on a novel of the same name by a former Google employee.

-Set inside fictional search company The Show, it’s a story of drugs, sex, and data that wouldn’t look out of place on Netflix’s “Black Mirror” – except parts of it are rooted in real experience.
+Set inside a fictional search company called The Show, it’s a story of drugs, sex, and data that wouldn’t look out of place on Netflix’s “Black Mirror” – except parts of it are rooted in real experience, according to the author.

-“The Show” is streaming on Black Pills, a free app that hosts phone-sized drama targetted at millennials, and it doesn’t take a Google engineer to work out it’s something of an allegory on the omniscient power of Silicon Valley.
+“The Show” is streaming on Blackpills, a free app that hosts phone-sized dramas targeted to millennials.
+And it doesn’t take a Google engineer to work out that it’s something of an allegory of the omniscient power of Silicon Valley.

-It follows a human behaviour expert (Nadja Bobyleva) and a coder (Colin Bates), who during their first day at The Show’s plush campus, devise a plan to destroy the firm’s top secret AI programme.
-The programme that sucks up user data and uses it to predict human behaviour on an unprecedented scale.
+It follows a human-behavior expert (Nadja Bobyleva) and a coder (Colin Bates) who during their first day at The Show’s plush campus devise a plan to destroy the firm’s top-secret artificial-intelligence program, which is designed to suck up user data and use it to predict human behavior on an unprecedented scale.

 - source